benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q027-2.png)

-Property tags {1} and {2} equal to two nicknames that satisfy the value-conditions. 'one value' guarantee that {1} and {2} represent two different values of the 'nicknames' multivalued property.
+Property tags {1} and {2} equal to two nicknames that satisfy the value-conditions.
+Multiple 'one value' extractions for the same property are guaranteed to represent different values.
+Hence, {1} and {2} represent two different values of the 'nicknames' property.

 If there were no value-condition in the pattern above - valid assignments would be only persons having at least 2 nicknames.